 Yeah, it’s pretty cool.
 Do you have to be a very curious person to work in your field?

 Dr. Eva Mistry 5:55

-I think so I think as I had mentioned before, I think you really have to have an open mind about where the gaps are, and identifying those gaps.
+I think so I think as I had mentioned before, I think you have to have an open mind about where the gaps are and identify those gaps.
 And then definitely curiosity plays a lot of part.
 But then there’s more to it.
 You know, you can have questions.

 Dr. Eva Mistry 6:16